Quantum Research

 Our core research is protected through multiple US provisional patent filings with ongoing preparation for non-provisional and international filings.

-Specific patent application numbers, technical details, and benchmark results are available under appropriate non-disclosure terms for qualified evaluators.
+Detailed construction data, shift-set specifications, and full benchmark tables are available under appropriate non-disclosure terms for qualified evaluators.

 High-rate fault-tolerant quantum codes enable a range of near-term and next-generation applications on existing and emerging hardware.